 Addison’s disease Treatment

-Your vet will try to manage Addison’s disease as it is an emergency and will stabilize your Frenchie as quickly as possible.
+Your vet will try to manage Addison’s disease as an emergency and stabilize your Frenchie as quickly as possible.
 Your French Bulldog will be admitted and receive intensive treatment to treat the impact of the disease.

-When your Frenchie is out of imminent risk, your veterinarian will prescribe substitute hormone drugs to help the Frenchie to cope with the disorder.
+When your Frenchie is out of imminent risk, your veterinarian will prescribe substitute hormone drugs to help Frenchie cope with the disorder.

-Your French Bulldog can vomit just because it has eaten something unpleasant or consumed far too much food, too quickly.
+Your French Bulldog can vomit just because it has eaten something unpleasant or too quickly consumed too much food.
 But vomiting may mean something much more serious.

 Your Frenchie may have ingested a poisonous substance and might have a condition that needs emergency medical treatment.
-Nausea can also be associated with gastrointestinal and neurological conditions which should be treated by a vet.
+Nausea can also be associated with gastrointestinal and neurological conditions, which a vet should treat.

 Symptoms Of Nausea